 Milford Sound and Fiordland’s climate overall is cool temperate.

-Winter Time May - August
+Fiordland Weather in Winter Time - May through to August

 The coldest months are May to August when the winter sun is at a low angle and frosts produce ice on the sunless valley floors.
 During winter Fiordland’s steep mountain ranges can cause avalanche conditions on the Milford Road.
 This is constantly monitored and on rare occasions the Milford Road may be closed until safe.
 Driving during these conditions can be challenging and we recommend you leave your vehicle in Te Anau and letting us safely show you the special location on your journey to Milford Sound.
 Our experienced, local drivers know the Milford Road and our small groups ensure you receive that extra personal service.
 "Forget the snow chains, forget the ice, remember Milford Sound".
 Find out more about the Milford Road.